crisprVerse/Tutorials/Design_CRISPRko_Cas9/README.md

 restriction sites in the full sequence:
 `[flanking5][spacer][flanking3]`.

-Use the `enzymeAnnotation` function to retrieve the added annotation:
+One can use the `enzymeAnnotation` function to retrieve the added
+annotation:

 ``` r
 head(enzymeAnnotation(guideSet))